Delmae fifth graders have a ball with Florence Flamingos

-FLORENCE, S.C. — Delmae Elementary School fifth graders and their teachers spent Tuesday morning out at the ball field, playing games and learning about careers in sports with the Florence Flamingos.
+FLORENCE, S.C. — Delmae Elementary School fifth graders and their teachers spent Tuesday morning out at the ball park where they played games and learned about careers in sports with the Florence Flamingos.

-Students were encouraged to complete their quarter three reading goals so that they could go on the field trip, which promised to be a morning of kickball, wiffle ball, and sport-related activities at the Carolina Bank Field by the Florence Tennis Center.
+Students were encouraged to complete their third-quarter reading goals so that they could go on the field trip, which promised to be a morning of kickball, Wiffle ball and sport-related activities at Carolina Bank Field.

 “It really motivated them to read and get into their books and work hard,” said Pam Smith, event organizer and fifth grade teacher at Delmae Elementary School.